When a $12,000 luxury festival in a Caribbean paradise turns into chaos

 He and three friends spent $8,000 to attend the festival.
 But when they arrived, they found the housing was just unmarked tents, and they struggled to figure out where their luggage had been taken.

 Not long after arriving, Finley and many other travelers went back to the airport in an attempt to leave the festival early.
-But there they were greeted by crowds of frustrated festival-goers with similar ideas.
+But there they were greeted by crowds of similarly frustrated festival-goers with the same idea.

+Alyssa Saran traveled to the festival from Vancouver with her husband and paid $3,000 for a VIP experience.
+She said she was disappointed by how poorly the festival was run, and she shared photos of the festival grounds. which appear to be still under construction.

+Saran and her husband spent the night at an organizer's home, but not everyone was so lucky.

+The event, founded by rap star Ja Rule, was expected to boast a "who's who" of popular musical acts, including Blink-182, Migos, Lil Yachty, and Major Lazer.

-Blink-182, the planned headliner of the event, canceled its appearance.
+However, given the apparent disorganization, Blink-182 canceled its appearance.

 "We're not confident that we would have what we need to give you the quality of performances we always give our fans," the band said.

-Festival organizers said in an Instagram post that things "got off to an unexpected start."

-All inbound charter flights to the island have been canceled, tickets refunded, and the event has been postponed, the festival said.
+On its website, Fyre Festival organizers blamed the dysfunction on "circumstances out of our control," and admitted that "the physical infrastructure was not in place on time" for the event.

-"Thank you for bearing with us as we work through the growing pains that every first year event experiences," organizers said.
+"Things got off to an unexpected start at day one of Fyre Festival," the festival said on Instagram.
+"Thank you for bearing with us as we work through the growing pains that every first year event experiences."

+The festival has been postponed and organizers are working on coordinating complimentary charter flights from the island back to Miami, Fyre Festival said.

+For those who planned to arrive in the coming days, their tickets will be refunded, the festival said.

+"I wanted this to be an amazing event it was NOT A SCAM as everyone is reporting," he wrote.
+"I don't know how everything went so left but I'm working to make it right by making sure everyone is refunded."

+"I truly apologize as this is NOT MY FAULT... but I'm taking responsibility."

-The Bahamas said it was "extremely disappointed" with the "total disorganization and chaos" that greeted festival travelers.
+Officials with the Bahamas government said they were "extremely disappointed" with the "total disorganization and chaos" that greeted festival travelers.

-"The event organizers assured us that all measures were taken to ensure a safe and successful event but clearly they did not have the capacity to execute an event of this scale," The Bahamas said.
+"The event organizers assured us that all measures were taken to ensure a safe and successful event but clearly they did not have the capacity to execute an event of this scale," the Bahamas said.